-What happens when a person is arrested for drunk or impaired driving on federal law in Florida?
-In many of these cases, the crime is charged in a U.S. District Court Notice Violation alleging a violation of Florida’s DUI laws under the Assimilative Crimes Act (ACA).
+What happens when a person is arrested for DUI or reckless driving on federal law in Florida?
+The crime might be charged in a U.S. District Court Notice Violation alleging a violation of Florida’s DUI laws under the Assimilative Crimes Act (ACA).

 Attorneys for Federal DUI Investigations

 If you were accused of drunk or impaired driving on federal land located in the State of Florida, then contact an experienced DUI defense attorney at the Sammis Law Firm.
 We represent men and women accused of DUI under federal law.

 Many of these cases involve driving under the influence of alcohol or while impaired by drugs on federal law including DUI at a military installation, the VA hospital parking lot, or in a national park.